 - Software: Comes with Artemis Capture, Infinity and a full ASCOM Driver

-The new case size is compatible with HyperStar systems from 8″ and above, while giving space for a high quality circuit board capable of just 0.6e− read noise.
-We’re very excited that this is the first time read noise has dropped below 1e− in an amateur astrophotography camera.
-It’s fantastic news for people looking to take large numbers of shorter exposures, particularly as we’re building in native support for the Atik Horizon into our Infinity live stacking software.
+The new case size is compatible with HyperStar systems from 8″ and above, while giving space for a high quality circuit board.
+This camera is fantastic news for people looking to take large numbers of shorter exposures, particularly as we’re building in native support for the Atik Horizon into our Infinity live stacking software.

 The new case also allows for an improved cooling delta of -40°C below ambient, at just a minimal increase on the size of our 4-Series camera.
 This all adds up to extremely low noise levels to help you take crisp, detailed images of the night sky.